trycourier/courier-flutter/README.md

 Best user experience practice is to synchronize the current user's push notification tokens and the user's state.
 Courier does most of this for you automatically!

-⚠️ You can use a Courier Auth Key [`found here`](https://www.courier.com/docs/guides/providers/push/firebase-fcm/](https://app.courier.com/settings/api-keys) when testing locally.
+⚠️ You can use a Courier Auth Key [`found here`]([https://www.courier.com/docs/guides/providers/push/firebase-fcm/](https://app.courier.com/settings/api-keys](https://app.courier.com/settings/api-keys)) when testing locally.

 ⚠️ When you are ready for production release, you should be using a JWT as the access token.
-Here is more info about [`Going To Production`](https://www.courier.com/docs/guides/providers/push/firebase-fcm/](https://app.courier.com/settings/api-keys)
+Here is more info about [`Going to Production`](#going-to-production)

 Place these functions where you normally manage your user's state:
 ```dart